WIN $150 GIFT VOUCHERS: ALADDIN'S GOLD

 14 November 2024

 Heritage is almost univocally conceived of as valuable and good, something we care for and preserve for ourselves and future generations.
 Although traditionally associated with the unique and monumental, heritage has over the last decades been broadened in response to claims to incorporate more diverse and globally representative legacies.
-While such claims are of course welcome, they do not embrace the bulging unruly and obnoxious legacies that now haunts us; legacies that have become so conspicuously manifest that they are claimed diagnostic of a new epoch, the Anthropocene.
+While such claims are of course welcome, they do not embrace the bulging unruly and obnoxious legacies that now haunt us; legacies that have become so conspicuously manifest that they are claimed as diagnostic of a new epoch, the Anthropocene.

 This book targets this exclusion.
 It claims that the current ‘clash’ between prevailing conceptions of heritage as something confined, wished for and thus worth saving, and the unruly legacies ignoring such work of purification, urges a reconsideration of strategies and rationales for how to ‘deal with’ heritage.
 Through multidisciplinary approaches, ranging from archaeology and heritage studies to philosophy and environmental politics, the contributions bring heritage into dialogue with a wide range of topics including industrialisation, material profusion, modernist architectural material, coastal reclamations, barbed wire, and naval mines.
 The result is a volume that profoundly challenges traditional understandings of heritage as an exclusive reserve of things selected and managed by us.